 — Andy Wood (@andytwood) May 11, 2014

-@bridgetownfest tearfully announced that this was the last Bridgetown festival, which came as a big surprise to founder and organizer Andy Wood, and thousands of other people.
+@bridgetownfest tearfully announced that this was the last Bridgetown festival, which came as a big surprise to founder and organizer Andy Wood.
 The twitter account thanked its followers, volunteers, comics, and audience members.

 The account is now suspended, its tweets hidden, and the cover image has been revised to be about a festival in Australia.

-Postscript: Anonymous sources confirm that the owner of the troll account was indeed Randy Liedtke, who was behind the Pace Picante conversation with Kyle Kinane last year and who is frequently mistaken for East Side Dave McDonald, another bearded ginger.
+Postscript: Anonymous sources confirm that the owner of the troll account was indeed Randy Liedtke, who was behind the Pace Picante conversation with Kyle Kinane last year.

 ~THE BEST OF THE BEST OF WOMEN IN COMEDY~

 Innovative, hilarious comedians coming together to perform, discuss, inform, and inspire.
 A four-day festival featuring stand-up, sketch, improv, panels, workshops, and a documentary screening.

 The first and only festival of its kind, this four-day event presents a carefully curated blend of the best up-and-coming comedic performers and nationally headlining comics from New York, Los Angeles, San Francisco, Austin, Chicago, and beyond.